leonaugust/delphian-bush-crypto-panic-connector/README.md

 * `topic` - Name of the topic to which kafka will push the data

-* `poll.timeout` - Time in seconds between the poll
+* `poll.timeout` - Default: 60.
+Should be bigger than 10.
+Time in seconds between the poll.

-* `name` - The last offset will be associated with the name given.
-For testing purposes, change name.
+* `name` - The last offset will be associated with the name given. **Side note**: for testing purposes, change name after each start.
-Otherwise, the connector will keep the latest offset of the records
+Otherwise, the connector will keep the latest offset to track the place where he left

 Additional properties:
 * `debug.additional.info` - Optional(default - false).
 Available values: [true/false].